mamurak/model-server/README.md

 The server takes care of loading the ML model, preparing the incoming data, calling the model predictor and returning the prediction to the client.

 It consists of a python program `func.py`, which runs in a container when the pod gets scheduled.
-The program contains the `main()` serverless function which gets invoked when an http request is received.
+The program contains the `main()` serverless function, which gets invoked when an http request is received.
 Code outside of `main()` gets loaded once when the pod runs and can be considered in global scope.
 Code inside of `main()` is invoked each time an http request is made and contains a new context object.

 #### The Client